Engine API is a simple and powerful REST API that enables programmatic communication with SiteSpect as an endpoint

 - The end user launches a mobile app on a smartphone.
 We’re using the smartphone as the example, but this could just as easily be pretty much any application that uses HTTP calls.

 - SiteSpect will automatically close out the user's visit based on 30 minutes of inactivity.
-Once there is a another POST outside of that visit, the same user will be automatically counted in a new visit.

 Getting Started: Control Panel